 Whichever type of Labrador you choose, you’ll have a wonderful and beautiful companion for many years to come.

-Let’s hope it stays that way, and that the English Lab will retain his love of retrieving, of wallowing in mud, and his wonderful zest for life
+English Labradors are still a largely unspoiled breed.
+Let’s hope it stays that way.
+May the English Lab retain his wonderful zest for life, his love of retrieving, and of wallowing in mud.

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.

 She is also the founder of the Gundog Trust and the Dogsnet Online Training Program

 Pippa's online training courses were launched in 2019 and you can find the latest course dates on the Dogsnet website